openwisp/openwisp-network-topology/docs/user/management-commands.rst

 This management command can be used to create the initial ``DeviceNode`` relationships when the :doc:`integration with OpenWISP Controller
-<integrations>` is enabled in a pre-existing system which already has some
+<integrations>` is enabled in a preexisting system which already has some
 devices and topology objects in its database.

 .. code-block:: shell